-But despite its 52-year track record of success, Congress let LWCF run out on October 1.
-That's why we must push to renew it now!
+But despite its decades-long track record of success, Congress continues to shortchange this program.
+That's why we must push to secure full funding now!

 America needs to honor our commitments to global climate action.
 Call for strong and continued U.S. leadership.

 The lands that the endangered Florida panther calls home are at risk.
 Only 180 of these majestic cats are left, and every acre of habitat is critical.
 Call on Congress today to protect the natural resources the panther and other wildlife depends on.

 It's simple: we can't protect our nation's air, water and natural places unless we protect conservation funding.

 Invasive species run amok in our lakes, parks -- and even in our own backyards.
 They overrun native plants and damage the lands and waters that plants and animals need to survive.

 Congress is close to taking a critical step to reduce U.S. energy use -- an essential strategy in the fight against climate change.
 But unless they hear from you now, this vital legislation will go unpassed, increasing threats to nature and communities.

 There’s a leafy superhero in your backyard.
 How much do you know about the power of trees?

 Fully Fund the Land and Water Conservation Fund